PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-06-20 07:02:02
+Last updated: 2024-06-20 07:03:43
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su